 Our heritage is based on care

-Catholic Healthcare was established in 1994 by the Bishops of New South Wales and the Australian Capital Territory as a response to changing needs in the provision of health, aged, and community services.
+Catholic Healthcare was established in 1994 by the Bishops of New South Wales and the Australian Capital Territory as a response to changing needs in the provision of aged and community services.

 Our history and proud tradition of providing care began as an initiative of six religious groups.